Lightfoot-CAPSTONE/lightfoot/README.md

 # lightfoot

 <b> What is a lightfoot? <b>
-A "lightfoot" is programmed to arrive at their desired endpoint quickly and intact.
+A "lightfoot" is programmed to arrive at its desired endpoint quickly and intact.

 * lightfoot is a full-stack web application built with Mapbox GL JS that dynamically routes those on foot, bikes, and micro-transportation to their destination while avoiding hazardous areas.